What is Comparable Company Analysis?

-- Trading Comps Valuation Multiples
+- Comparable Company Analysis: Trading Comps Tutorial

 - Comparable Company Analysis Overview (Step-by-Step)

-- Comparable Company Analysis Multiples
+- Comparable Company Analysis (CCA)

 The premise of comparable company analysis is that similar companies provide an informative point of reference that can be used to derive an estimated valuation of the target company.

 The implied valuation from trading comps is not meant to be a precise measure, but rather to set parameters for the target company based on the current market pricing of comparable companies.